-Overall the sweet and tangy elements of this cocktail pair well with the gin to create a well balanced libation that is great for sipping, particularly on a hot day.
+Overall the sweet and tangy elements of this Hawaiian cocktail pair well with the gin to create a well balanced libation that is great for sipping, particularly on a hot day.

-Origin of the Classic Version
+Origin of the Classic Royal Hawaiian cocktail

 The Royal Hawaiian cocktail started life under a different name in the opulent Royal Hawaiian Hotel on the island of Hawaii.

 Initially known as the Princess Kaiulani cocktail, it was renamed as the Royal Hawaiian before becoming the resort’s signature drink around 1950.

 And just who was Princess Kaiulani?
 Born in 1875, Victoria Ka’iulani, was Crown Princess and heir to the throne of Hawaii.
 After the royal family was overthrown in 1893, she put up a valiant, yet unsuccessful fight to preserve the Hawaiian monarchy.
 She died young, at the age of just 23.

 Knowing this, it seems rather a shame that the Princess Kaiulani cocktail was stripped of its historical name.
 It’s still a remarkable tiki cocktail though.

 The classic version of this Hawaiian cocktail contains 4 ingredients: